 High speed ESG is a device to prevent over revolution of the engine.
 If the load to the engine becomes light for some reason, it runs at a higher speed than the usual.
-In such the case, the buzzer sounds and the ESG is activated not to ignite the spark plug, therefore, the engine speed varies and be controlled under 6300min-1 (rpm).
+In such the case, and the ESG is activated not to ignite the spark plug, therefore, the engine speed varies and be controlled under 6300 min-1 (rpm).